DOI-USGS/ds-pipelines-1-course/responses/20a-watch-targets.md

 Great comments @{{ user.username }}! :sparkles:

 You could consider [GNU make](https://www.gnu.org/software/make/) to be a great grandparent of the packages we referred to early in this lesson (`remake`, `scipiper`, `drake`, and `targets`).
-The lead of `targets` has added a lot of useful features to dependency management systems in R, and has a great way of summarizing why we put energy into using these tools. **"Skip the work you don't need"**
+Will Landau, the lead developer of `targets`, has added a lot of useful features to dependency management systems in R, and has a great way of summarizing why we put energy into using these tools: **"Skip the work you don't need"**

 We'd like you to next check out a short part of Will's video on `targets`